Graveflo/GraveSettings/docs/source/examples/using_config_file.rst

         "width": 2
     }

 Lets point out something important about :py:meth:`~grave_settings.config_file.ConfigFile.add_config_dependency`, as of right now nothing is shared between the config files.
 This includes semantics and references.
 This means that "is" relationships are not shared between config files.
 This can be done, but I'm not sure if I need it enough to work out the kinks.
 It should be doable within the :py:class:`~grave_settings.config_file.ConfigFile`.
-It may be that this behavior would not be desirable since the file being references may change, and that could be just as "unexpected" to naive code then not preserving "is" relationships.
+It may be that this behavior would not be desirable since the file being referenced may change, and that could be just as "unexpected" to naive code then not preserving "is" relationships.

 Lets preserve the "is" relationship
 ---------------------------------------